Infected Septum Piercing: What Does It Look Like and How to Treat It?

 In the End

-While it's helpful to know that septum piercings don't tend to be at high risk of infection, it's still wise to know the signs of infected septum piercings so you can keep an eye out.
+While it's helpful to know that Septum piercings don't tend to be at high risk of infection, it's still wise to know the signs of infected septum piercings so you can keep an eye out.

 Be sure to clean your piercing thoroughly and follow your piercer's instructions, and you'll likely have a smooth, painless healing process!